 Land Use Objective Observations, Concerns 1.
-Preservation and intensification of light industrial space Recent studies have confirmed that the demand for industrial space will exceed supply over the next 30 years.
-Retention and intensification will help to reduce upward pressure on rents for industrial businesses and provide space options for additional employment in the city.
-Existing land use policy in Vancouver's industrial zones is beginning to deliver more intensive forms.
+Preservation and Recent studies have confirmed that the demand for industrial space will exceed supply over the next 30 years.
+Retention and intensification will help to reduce upward pressure on rents for industrial businesses and provide space options for additional employment in the city. intensification of light industrial space Existing land use policy in Vancouver's industrial zones is beginning to deliver more intensive forms.
 In many cases, office density on the upper floors is noted as being a key requirement for incentivizing intensive industrial space on the lower levels.
-2. Operational viability of a full range of industrial business types over the life of the building compatible with residential.
-Issues such as nours of operations, noise, 3.
-Employment intensification near rapid transit Experts suggest that placing employment uses close to rapid transit can support transit ridership as residents are typically willing to walk further to access rapid transit than employees 1 .
+2. Operational viability of a full range of industrial business types over the life of the building Staff have undertaken research into the types of employment uses that are compatible with residential.
+Issues such as hours of operations, noise, smells, light pollution, toxicity and safety concerns related to fire and explosion can be difficult and expensive to mitigate and may result in residents pushing out less compatible uses.
+3. Employment intensification near rapid transit Experts suggest that placing employment uses close to rapid transit can support transit ridership as residents are typically willing to walk further to access rapid transit than employees 1 .